Hadrian767-UT/UT-mobile-basetools/PORTING.md

 ### Step One: Cloning your APK

-Make it likethis gif is making:
+Make it like this gif is making:

 ![Adobe Express - Screen_Recording_20260108_081513_MT Manager](https://github.com/user-attachments/assets/d6121802-351d-4028-9c00-9d88003bb187)